gkashin/The-Einstein-Problem/README.md

 7. The sum of properties of neighboring objects should not be more than some value (say 15)

 ## Interpretation
-*At the end of 2019, 9 different companies published their financial statements.
+*"At the end of 2019, 9 different companies published their financial statements.
 These reports were printed in Forbes in a specific order.
 Each report contains the following information - the name of the company, its net profit and turnover, as well as the main event that happened to it during this year.
-Unfortunately, the dog chewed on the magazine, so some lines were spoiled.*
+Unfortunately, the dog chewed on the magazine, so some lines were spoiled."*

 But the following is known:
 * First type of constraints: